AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-client-credential-clients-roles.md

 <a id="opIdRoles_Get Roles for Client Credential Client Header (Client Credential Clients path)"></a>

-Head request to get the total number of client credential client roles for the specified client credential client
+Returns the roles for the client credential client header.

 ### Request
 ```text